-RIT’s Image Permanence Institute (IPI) is a nonprofit laboratory renowned for its development and deployment of sustainable practices for the preservation of images and cultural heritage.
+RIT’s Image Permanence Institute (IPI) — housed in the College of Art and Design — is a nonprofit, academic research center renowned for its development and deployment of sustainable practices for the preservation of images and cultural heritage.
 With funding primarily from the National Endowment for the Humanities, Institute of Museum and Library Services, and Andrew W. Mellon Foundation, IPI provides information, consulting services, practical tools, and preservation technology to libraries, archives, and museums on a global scale.

 The archives at RIT serve the prevalent role of being dynamic and didactic research and educational tools.
 Between RIT’s Vignelli Center for Design Studies and Cary Graphic Arts Collection, more than 85 prominent designers’ work is accessible for study by students, faculty, staff, scholars, and researchers everywhere.

 Faculty from all College of Art and Design schools are immersed in research, and their partnerships with industry enhance student learning opportunities.
-One of the latest examples is Christye Sisson, associate professor and program chair of Photographic Sciences, being the principal investigator of a government-funded project.
-Sisson, other faculty, and students are part of a world-class group of researchers working to develop an algorithmic-based platform that can identify image, audio, and video manipulation.
+A recent example is Christye Sisson, associate professor and program chair of Photographic Sciences, being the principal investigator of a government-funded project.
+Sisson, other faculty, and students were part of a world-class group of researchers working to develop an algorithmic-based platform that can identify image, audio, and video manipulation.